Jim2E/APMA4903FinalProject/README.md

 This is a fork of the code from: https://github.com/Luc-Bertin/Selfish-Mining-Simulator/blob/master/Selfish_Mining.py

-Credits to Luc Bertine, we appreciate the insight.
+Credits to Luc Bertin, we appreciate the insight.